 How to Make White Wine Lemon Sauce

-- If there is no oil left in the skillet, add a Tablespoon of avocado oil.
+- If there is no oil left in the skillet, add a teaspoon of avocado oil.
 The heat should be medium-high.

 - Stir in the shallot.
 Saute about 2 minutes to soften shallot.